marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.vaccinated` Number of people who got the second vaccination

+`secondVaccination.vaccination.biontech` Number of people who received their second dose of BioNTech

+`secondVaccination.vaccination.moderna` Number of people who received their second dose of Moderna

+`secondVaccination.vaccination.astraZeneca` Number of people who received their second dose of AstraZeneca

+`secondVaccination.vaccination.novavax` Number of people who received their second dose of Novavax

 `secondVaccination.delta` New second vaccinations compared to yesterday

 `secondVaccination.quote` Quote of full vaccinated people (legacy)